tests-always-included/wick/formulas/wick-base/README.md

     wickExplorer initSystem wick-base init-system

-Returns true if it was able to determine the init-system
+Returns true if it was able to determine the init-system.

 ### machine-type